ElaJK01/charts-app/Readme.md

 ## Charts-app

-Application to data wisualisation with charts
+Application to data visualisation with charts

 ### Used technologies:
 * NodeJS,